Bullish Q&A: Half-Shaved Haircuts, Interviews, and Lady-Mentors

 Good question, and awesome hair!
 In fact, your hair sounds positively … architectural.

-I’d go with it, but let the shaved part grow out enough (get it nicely trimmed around the ear area, etc.) that it comes across as “short” and not “shaved,” much like the second photo you sent.
+One option is to go with it, but let the shaved part grow out a little bit (get it nicely trimmed around the ear area, etc.) that it comes across as “short” and not “shaved,” much like the second photo you sent.

 GetBullish 20 Day Money Reset Journal resting against a sandy background